 Traffic makes getting from point A to point B a lot more tedious than it has to be.
-If only there was a smaller form of transportation, that can go faster than a car can in the city, and doesn’t get caught up in traffic jams every 3 metres.
+If only there was a smaller form of transportation, that could go faster than a car can in the city, and doesn’t get caught up in traffic jams every 3 meters.
 Oh wait, there is!
 It’s called a bicycle.

-During rush hour in the Welsh city of Cardiff, on average cars only move about 11 Kilometres per Hour, and get stuck in bumper to bumper traffic.
-However, during that same time period, cyclists were free to move up to speeds of 24 km/h.
-Next time your employees complain about traffic making them late, recommend they start biking to work.
+During rush hour in the Welsh city of Cardiff, on average cars only move about 11 Kilometres per Hour, and get stuck in bumper-to-bumper traffic.
+However, during that same period, cyclists were free to move up to speeds of 24 km/h.
+Next time your employees complain about traffic making them late recommend they start biking to work.

 5 – People who cycle to and from work are more likely to have better mental health

-The study actually found that, whether you bike or not, just not taking the car is enough to boost your average mental health and happiness, due to the fact that when you bike, walk or take transit, you have the opportunity to relax (and take a power nap, if you use the bus/train), and have a bit of fun.
+The study found that, whether you bike or not, just not taking the car is enough to boost your average mental health and happiness, because when you bike, walk, or take transit, you have the opportunity to relax (and take a power nap, if you use the bus/train), and have a bit of fun.

 It’s also an opportunity to socialize, which has notorious mental health benefits.
-So why a bike over the bus or walking?
-Because on top of all of those other things, cycling is great exercise, and exercise is also known to improve mental health and happiness.
+So why bike over the bus or walk?
+On top of all of those other things, cycling is great exercise, and exercise is also known to improve mental health and happiness.

 On average, UK families spend £70.40 a week on transportation, according to the Money Advice Service.
 That is £3660.80 a year!
-That is how much cyclists save just by travelling on a bike year round.
+That is how much cyclists save just by traveling on a bike year-round.
 That’s a lot of money, and a lot of it could be spent on your products!

 Cycling has all kinds of benefits for people socially and physically.
 But it’s also really good for your brain.
 All types of creative people, both in the arts and the business world, have said that physical activity helps them overcome mental blocks and work through problems, making good decisions.